-Capital Gains 50% discount applies if assets were held for longer than 12 months.
-Tax CONTRACT date is relevant for capital gains, not the settlement date.
-Entitlement is based on Assessment under an Assets and Income Test - whichever Test Centrelink -Age Pension provides the lower entitlement will apply.
-Income above a basic fortnightly Income Threshold (\$178 for singles & \$316 for couples) reduces Pension by 50c for each dollar over the threshold.
-Cut-out point is income per fortnight of \$2,083.40 for singles & \$3,188.40 for couples.
-A Work Bonus test with up to \$300 of employment income exempt each fortnight also applies.
-Assets above a threshold (for homeowners) of \$268,000 for singles & \$401,500 for couples incur a payment taper of \$3.00 per fortnight for each \$1,000 over the threshold.
-Cut-out point is \$585,750 for singles & \$880,500 for couples.
-The basic pension rate is \$868.30 for singles & \$654.50 each for couples per fortnight.
-An increase in starting age from 65 to 65.5 took effect 1/7/2017, moving up 6 months every 2 years to reach 67 by 1/7/2023.
-Child Care Three factors will determine a family's level of Child Care Subsidy.
-These are: Combined Family Income Subsidy (CCS) Activity Test - the activity level of both parents o Service Type - type of child care service and whether the child attends school The Child Care Subsidy will be paid directly to providers to be passed on to families as a fee reduction.
-The payment is means tested and is as high as 85% for lower income families, phasing out to NIL for families earning over \$353,680.
-Families earning \$189,390 or less per year are not subject to a cap on the amount of Child Care Subsidy they can access.
-There are hourly caps on rates, depending on the service type.
-Depreciation -Depreciation is available on rental properties as a tax deduction. rental Quantity surveyors reports for this purpose are highly recommended. properties Capital Expenditure up to \$300 is fully deductible - TIP - This applies to your ownership interest, so it is possible for a jointly owned property to have expenditure of up to \$600 treated as a full deduction.
-Note the depreciation is now no longer available on existing residential properties when purchased, however building write-off is still allowable.
-Family Tax Benefit (FTB) is a means tested benefit for families with children.
-Family Tax
+- Entitlement is based on Assessment under an Assets and Income Test whichever Test provides the lower entitlement will apply. - Income above a basic fortnightly Income Threshold (\$180 for singles & \$320 for couples) reduces Pension by 50c for each dollar over the threshold.
+Cut-out point is income per fortnight of \$2,155.20 for singles & \$3,297.60 for couples. - A Work Bonus test with up to \$300 of employment income exempt each fortnight also applies. - Assets above a threshold (for homeowners) of \$270,500 for singles & \$405,000 for couples incur a payment taper of \$3.00 per fortnight for each \$1,000 over the threshold.
+Cut-out point is \$599,750 for singles & \$901,500 for couples. - The basic pension rate is \$900.80 for singles & \$679.00 each for couples per fortnight. - An increase in starting age from 65 to 65.5 took effect 1/7/2017, moving up 6 months every 2 years to reach 67 by 1/7/2023.

+Child Care Subsidy (CCS)

+- Three factors will determine a family's level of Child Care Subsidy.
+These are: - Combined Family Income - Activity Test the activity level of both parents - o Service Type type of child care service and whether the child attends school - The Child Care Subsidy will be paid directly to providers to be passed on to families as a fee reduction. - The payment is means tested and is as high as 85% for lower income families, phasing out to NIL for families earning over \$354,305. - Families earning \$190,015 or less per year are not subject to a cap on the amount of Child Care Subsidy they can access. - There are hourly caps on rates, depending on the service type.

+Depreciation - rental properties

+- Depreciation is available on rental properties as a tax deduction. - Quantity surveyors reports for this purpose are highly recommended. - Capital Expenditure up to \$300 is fully deductible TIP This applies to your ownership interest, so it is possible for a jointly owned property to have expenditure of up to \$600 treated as a full deduction. - Note the depreciation is now no longer available on existing residential properties when purchased, however building write-off is still allowable.

-Benefit
+Family Tax Benefit